sensu/uchiwa/README.md

 With the support of mutiple Sensu APIs, the configuration structure has been modified.
 To configure multiple APIs, simply refer yourself to the **config.js.example** file.

+Also make sure to run `npm install` to install any missing dependencies.

 ### Use nginx as proxy

 The first thing you need is Nginx **1.3.13** or higher, since previous versions do not support websocket connections.